-This might be the most interesting part of the journey!
-There is no airport, so your only option is to go by water.
+This might be the most interesting yet challenging part of the journey!
+There is no airport, so your only option is to travel by water.
 First, you must take a plane from Tahiti to Mangareva, in the Gambier Islands, which is 850 kilometres away.
 The plane takes off twice a week, on Tuesdays and Saturdays.
 Second, having come to Mangareva, take a taxi ferry to the village of Rikitea.
 Third, board either Claymore II (sails four times a year) or Silver Supporter (weekly cruises).
 Fourth, on arrival, you must pay the Pitcairn Island Office a landing fee of 35 US dollars.
 You don't need a visa if you stay for less than 14 days.
 Congratulations, now you can begin exploring the unknown Pitcairn Islands!

 You will spend two days (32 hours) on the ship before you get to Pitcairn Island.
 The conditions are very good, and the ticket price covers all the meals, towels and linen, and transfers to and from your accommodation, so unless you suffer from sea sickness, you will likely enjoy your voyage.
 This chartered freighter accommodates 12 passengers in 6 twin cabins with private bathrooms.
 All the rooms on the ship are air-conditioned, and there is Wi-Fi.
 There is a shared dining area (meals are serviced buffet-style), a snack bar and two comfortable lounge areas with TVs and DVDs.
 Visitors may bring their own alcohol, but it's forbidden to smoke or vape both in shared areas and in cabins.
 It is possible to choose a 4, 11, or 18-day stay on the Pitcairn island (however, the latter option requires a visa).
 Booking a berth costs 6,000 NZ $ for both directions.
 The list of Pitcairn Specialist Agents is available on the website https://www.visitpitcairn.pn/booking-a-berth.